About Killingly Energy Center/NTE Energy

 How much energy will KEC produce?

-The project will produce 550 MW of baseload power, enough to power approximately 500,000 homes, and will be one of the cleanest, most efficient natural gas generation facilities in North America.
+The project will produce approximately 650 MW of baseload and peaking power, enough to power approximately 600,000 homes.
+KEC will be one of the cleanest, most efficient natural gas generation facilities in North America.

 Will the electricity generated by KEC be sold to Connecticut homes and businesses?